 Cluster headaches occur in attacks and come on quickly.
 The attacks usually last for between 15 minutes and several hours and can happen multiple times a day.
 They are very severe, intense sharp pains on one side of the head or face.
 Commonly it happens around the eyes, causing pain behind the eye, and the eye can water and look bloodshot, or the pupil can look constricted (small).
 You may also experience a blocked or runny nose, and occasionally sweating.

 If this is the first time you have ever experienced something like this, this pain can be very intense and feel quite frightening.
 You should speak to your doctor who will take a history from you and may refer you for further tests.
-A brain scan is not needed to diagnose a cluster headache as it will be normal, but a scan may be used to rule out any other serious causes of your symptoms.
+A brain scan isn’t needed to diagnose a cluster headache as it will be normal, but a scan may be used to rule out any other serious causes of your symptoms.
 Your doctor may try you on some treatment to begin with but often they need to refer you to a brain specialist (neurologist) for further management.

 Transcutaneous vagus nerve stimulation uses a low dose electrical current to stimulate the nerves in your neck.
 They can be used for attacks and before attacks to prevent them.
 This is only available via a specialist.

 The most important thing you can do is to try and identify any triggers that may cause your symptoms and avoid them.
-For some, this may be to avoid alcohol, for others avoiding strong smells such as paint or perfume.
+For some, this may be to avoid alcohol, for others it can be avoiding strong smells such as paint or perfume.
 Cluster headaches are more common in those who smoke, so it is advised to quit smoking.

 Your neurologist may consider starting you on regular medication to help prevent cluster headaches from happening in the first place.
 These have varying success rates.
-Examples of such medications include verapamil and steroids but these medications come with side effects, so it is best to consider all options thoroughly before starting.
+Examples of such medications include verapamil and steroids but these medications come with side effects, so it is best to consider all options thoroughly before starting them.

 OUCH UK (Organisation for the Understanding of Cluster Headaches) can offer great resources and advice too.